Broadband interferometry-based searches for photon-axion conversion in vacuum: Sensitivity analysis

-Considering that the beam traverses a path length of $L_{\text{FPC}}=\SI{10}{\meter}$, in a FPC with $\mathcal{F}=10^5$ finesse, embedded into a \SI{9}{\tesla} LHC-type dipole magnetic field of equal length, and assuming an operation time of \SI{365}{\day}, the resulting sensitivity on $g_{a\gamma\gamma}$ in the broadband range is given by:
+Considering that the beam traverses a path length of $L_{\text{FPC}}=\SI{10}{\meter}$, in a FPC with $\mathcal{F}=10^5$ finesse, embedded into a \SI{9}{\tesla} LHC-type dipole magnetic field of equal length, and assuming an operation time of $t = \SI{1}{\year}$, the resulting sensitivity for $g_{a\gamma\gamma}$ in the broadband range is given by: \begin{widetext}

-The expected sensitivity for WINTER is shown in Fig.~\ref{fig:exclusion_plot} where the resulting limit on the axion-photon coupling is on the level of $g_{a\gamma\gamma}\gtrsim 5.5\times10^{-15}~\si{\GeV^{-1}}$ for axion masses up to \SI{84.8}{\micro \eV}.
+\end{widetext} where $C_\mathrm{dut}$ is a constant value related to the duty cycle accounting for the 39\% average power of the polarization mode parallel to the magnetic field inside the FPC, as well as the factor 1/16 from Eq.~\ref{eq:power_mixing_average_final} resulting from the time-averaging of the sideband modulation $\omega_m$, the time-averaging of the signal modulation $\omega_\text{sig}$, and the sine expansion of conversion probability.
+The expected sensitivity for WINTER is shown in Fig.~\ref{fig:exclusion_plot} where the resulting limit on the axion-photon coupling is on the level of $g_{a\gamma\gamma}\gtrsim 3.7\times10^{-14}~\si{\GeV^{-1}}$ for axion masses up to \SI{380}{\micro \eV}.
+This level of sensitivity allows WINTER to probe the DFSZ model region, representing a significant advancement in exploring the QCD axion parameter space at these masses.

+Using instead the string of dipole magnets employed in the ALPS-II experiment, providing a magnetic field strength of $B_\text{ext}=\SI{5.3}{\tesla}$ over a total magnetic length of $L=\SI{200}{\meter}$~\cite{Bahre2013} and assuming an optical resonator with a reduced finesse of $\mathcal{F}=1.2\times10^{4}$, the sensitivity can be rescaled according to the explicit $B_\text{ext}^{-1}L^{-1}\mathcal{F}^{-1/2}$ dependence in Eq.~\eqref{eq:sensitivity_baseline_setup}.
+The finesse is chosen to maximize intracavity power buildup, while accounting for the increased cavity length, which leads to a longer photon storage time and correspondingly tighter constraints on the cavity linewidth and optical losses.
+Despite the reduced magnetic field strength compared to the LHC setup, the substantially increased interaction length leads to a significant improvement in the achievable sensitivity.
+Assuming identical experimental parameters, the projected sensitivity on the axion-photon coupling reaches $g_{a\gamma\gamma} \simeq 9.2\times10^{-15}~\si{\GeV^{-1}},$ with conversion maintained up to an axion mass cutoff of $m_a \simeq \SI{85}{\micro\eV}$, determined by the total magnetic length.